oigbokwe73/ChatService/README.md

 |----------------|
 | 1 (if correct) or 0 (if incorrect) |

-This procedure helps authenticate users securely in **Azure SQL Database**! 🚀 Let me know if you need modifications!
+This procedure helps authenticate users securely in **Azure SQL Database**!

 ---